Chinoscode111/Foundations_of_VLSI_CAD/README.md

-## Corese project of EE677:Foundations of VLSI CAD
+## Course project of EE677:Foundations of VLSI CAD